Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities

 \subsubsection{Incongruent viewpoints are shared less often.}

 Participants were less likely to voice incongruent viewpoints across all topics despite agreeing with the stance.
-Approximately half ($51.5\%$) of participants responded that they are likely to share their viewpoint (\textit{Share Likelihood} $> 4$) when they believe themselves to agree with the majority (see Fig.~\ref{fig:viewpoint_breakdown}).
-In contrast, the proportion of participants likely to share incongruent viewpoints is lower, ranging from $11\%$ to $42\%$.
-On average, across topics, participants are twice as likely to share a viewpoint they perceive as being in the majority compared to viewpoints they believe are in the minority.
+Approximately half ($52.8\%$) of participants responded that they are likely to share their viewpoint (\textit{Share Likelihood} $>4$) when they believe themselves to agree with the majority (see Fig.~\ref{fig:viewpoint_breakdown}).
+In contrast, the proportion of participants likely to share incongruent viewpoints is lower at $27.9\%$, although the percentage ranges across topics from $13.3\%$ to $50.0\%$.
+On average, across all topics, participants are $2.04$ times more likely to share a viewpoint they perceive as being in the majority compared to viewpoints they believe are in the minority.

-We also examine Model 1b, which includes a fixed effect for viewpoint incongruency, allowing us to compare the likelihood of sharing a viewpoint that is perceived to be in the majority versus minority.
-In line with the spiral of silence theory~\cite{noelle1974spiral}, participants are less likely to comment their viewpoint when they believe their opinion differs from that of the majority ($p<0.001$).
-The likelihood of sharing decreases by $-0.73$ for an incongruent viewpoint compared to a congruent viewpoint.
-On average, when participants perceive themselves as being in the minority, they are less likely to share their viewpoint ($M = 3.01$) compared to those who view themselves as in line with the majority ($M = 4.05$).
-While participants view themselves as being congruent with the majority for most viewpoints, $72.2\%$ (N=78) of participants hold at least one incongruent viewpoint.
+This result is encoded in Model 1b, which includes a fixed effect for viewpoint incongruency, allowing us to compare the likelihood of sharing a viewpoint that is perceived to be in the majority versus minority.
+A likelihood ratio test (ANOVA) confirms that adding these fixed effect significantly improves the explanatory power from Model 1a, which only includes demographics and other control variables as predictors, to 1b ($\chi^2=31.4$, $p < 0.001$).
+In line with the spiral of silence theory, we observe a negative relationship between opinion incongruency and the likelihood of sharing ($\beta=-0.76, p<0.001$), indicating that participants may be less inclined to express their viewpoint when they believe their opinion differs from that of the majority.
+On average, when participants perceive themselves as being in the minority, they are less likely to share their viewpoint ($M=3.01$) compared to those who view themselves as in line with the majority ($M=4.15$).

+While participants view themselves as being congruent with the majority for most viewpoints, $72.4\%$ (N=42) of participants hold at least one incongruent viewpoint.
 Given that users must self-select into being members of different communities on Reddit, it is unlikely that they will be completely incongruent across all topics.
 Although community members are not typically in the opinion minority, they are likely to feel incongruent on at least a small selection of topics discussed on the subreddit.